huang-sh/astk/README.md

 * -o:  output file path
 * -repN:  number of replicate samples
-* -p1: condition 1(control) sample transcript quantification files path
+* -c1: condition 1(ctrl) sample transcript quantification files path
-* -p2: condition 2(treatment) sample transcript quantification files path
+* -c2: condition 2(case) sample transcript quantification files path
+* -gn: group names

 the output of **meta** is a CSV file and JSON file.
 CSV file is convenient for viewing in excel, and JSON file will be used in other sub-commands.